-K16.7.3R Where the examiners' recommendations are not unanimous, this shall be reported by the Independent Chair to the Research Degrees Award Board (RDAB) which may:
+PGR14.7.1R Where the examiners' recommendations are not unanimous, this will be reported by the Independent Chair to the Research Degrees Award Board (RDAB) which may:

-- a. uphold a majority recommendation (provided that the majority includes at least one external examiner); - b. uphold the recommendation of the external examiner; or - c. appoint an independent external assessor who shall review the thesis and make an independent report together with an outcome recommendation to RDAB.
-No further viva voce examination of the candidate shall take place within the first attempt.
-RDAB will consider all reports and agree an outcome decision in accordance with regulations at K16.7.2R.
+- b. uphold a majority recommendation provided that the majority includes at least one external examiner (where there is more than one external examiner); or - c. appoint an independent external assessor to review the thesis and make an independent report together with an outcome recommendation to RDAB.
+No further viva voce examination of the candidate will take place within that assessment attempt.
+RDAB will consider all reports and agree an outcome decision in accordance with regulations at PGR14.6.1R.
+Where this process takes place in the context of resubmission assessment however, outcome B (i.e. a further resubmission for that degree) cannot be granted.